phpredis/phpredis/README.markdown

 ### zRank, zRevRank
 -----
-Returns the rank of a given member in the specified sorted set, starting at 0 for the item with the smallest score. zRevRank starts at 0 for the item with the *largest* score.
+_**Description**_: Returns the rank of a given member in the specified sorted set, starting at 0 for the item with the smallest score. zRevRank starts at 0 for the item with the *largest* score.
 ##### *Parameters*
 *key*
 *member*